sems-server/sems/doc/dsm/mods/Readme.mod_dlg.txt

 * set connect_session to 0 with set(connect_session=0)
   if you want to reply with other than the standard 200 OK to initial INVITE received.
+* for processing of other requests, use set($enable_request_events="true") and replyRequest
-* for processing of other requests, use enable_request_events and replyRequest
+* for processing of other requests, use set($enable_reply_events="true") and replyRequest

+* Request/Reply body handling with
+ dlg.requestHasContentType condition and dlg.getRequestBody action
+ dlg.replyHasContentType condition and dlg.getReplyBody action

 dlg.reply(code,reason);
  reply to the request in DSMSession::last_req